 How To Get Here

-The Red Line LUAS Red Cow stop is approximately a ten minute walk from Clondalkin library.
+The Red Line LUAS Red Cow stop is approximately a fifteen minute walk from Clondalkin library.
 From the LUAS stop walk over the blue bridge and towards the village.

 The library can also be reached using the following bus services: